 When you consult the mortgager, be prepared to discuss various loan options.
 You will not be able to obtain a regular loan if you do not meet specific standards.
 Even if you are eligible for a conventional mortgage, your lender may not approve you for the amount you want to borrow.

-Different organizations have different terms and requirements for granting mortgages loans.
+Different organizations have different terms and requirements for granting mortgage loans.
 Before communicating to a lending institution, it’s essential to understand credentials for several kinds of finances if you’re not qualified for a specified mortgage.